andersekdahl/karma-common-js/README.md

 common_js: {
   transforms: {
-    'html-browserify': true // If you want it
+    'html-browserify': true // If you want it 'babelify': {
+      exclude: '**/node_modules/**' // Don't apply the babelify transform for files in node_modules }
   },
   // Array of globs to auto require when the tests run.
 You can use
   // this to control the entry point for your tests.
   autoRequire: [
     '**/*-test.js'